Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Introduction

-A theoretical upper bound on the maximal length of snake polyominoes is provided by the 2/3 theorem \cite{masseMaximal2025}.
+A theoretical upper bound on the maximal length of snake polyominoes is provided by the 2/3 theorem \cite{blondin2025maximal}.
 While these upper bounds provide useful theoretical guidance, they do not help overcome the computational difficulties of generating maximal snake polyominoes in large rectangles.

-Knowing these previous algorithmic limitations, the use of deep neural network (DNN) becomes an interesting alternative to circumvent exponential complexity and study snakes in larger rectangles.
+Given these limitations, deep neural networks (DNNs) offer a possible way to study snakes in larger rectangles.
 Indeed, DNNs have polynomial complexity, which makes them theoretically faster than the current brute force algorithms used for generating snake polyominoes of maximal length.
-While DNNs have achieved remarkable success in domains such as image generation and natural language processing \cite{vaswaniAttention2023,ho2020denoisingdiffusionprobabilisticmodels}, their application in discrete combinatorial objects and mathematical structure discovery remains relatively unseen to us.
+While DNNs have achieved remarkable success in domains such as image generation and natural language processing \cite{vaswaniAttention2023,ho2020denoisingdiffusionprobabilisticmodels}, their application in discrete combinatorial objects and mathematical structure discovery remains relatively unexplored.

 In this work, we generate snake polyominoes using a Structured Pixel Space Diffusion (SPS Diffusion) model.
-Our goal is not to replace exact methods for enumerating snake polyominoes , but rather to evaluate whether deep neural networks can learn the structural constraints of snake polyominoes and produce candidates for maximal snakes, thus offering an additional tool to classical enumeration techniques and, as a byproduct, an argument for the existence of combinatorial structure of these objects.
+Our goal is not to replace exact methods for enumerating snake polyominoes, but rather to evaluate whether deep neural networks can learn the structural constraints of snake polyominoes and produce candidates for maximal snakes, thus offering an additional tool to classical enumeration techniques and, as a byproduct, an argument for the existence of combinatorial structure of these objects.
 Section \ref{sec:preliminaries} introduce the necessary concepts.
 In section \ref{sec:Methodology for the SPS Diffusion model} we introduce two neural network and compare them.
 In section \ref{sec:Results for the SPS Diffusion model}. we present the results obtained.